People's Liberation Army Strategic Support Force: Organizational structure

-The PLASSF leadership and administrative officials are stationed at their headquarters in the Haidian District of Beijing; the functional departments and leadership of the subordinate units are stationed here.
-The PLASSF oversees all units responsible for psychological warfare, information warfare, space warfare, cyberwarfare, and electronic warfare operations formerly under the former General Staff Department.
+The PLASSF leadership and administrative officials were stationed at their headquarters in the Haidian District of Beijing; the functional departments and leadership of the subordinate units were stationed here.
+The PLASSF oversaw all units responsible for psychological warfare, information warfare, space warfare, cyberwarfare, and electronic warfare operations formerly under the former General Staff Department.

-This includes the cyber espionage capabilities of the former Third Department, the electronic support measures from the former Fourth Department, and the space-based ISR systems and Aerospace Reconnaissance Bureau and Satellite Main Station, General Political Department, and General Armaments Department, including the launch, telemetry, tracking, and control facilities and research and development organizations.
-It is believed to have at least 5 departments, though debate has existed in Western commentary over the existence of a possible sixth department dedicated to equipment.
+This included the cyber espionage capabilities of the former Third Department, the electronic support measures from the former Fourth Department, and the space-based ISR systems and Aerospace Reconnaissance Bureau and Satellite Main Station, General Political Department, and General Armaments Department, including the launch, telemetry, tracking, and control facilities and research and development organizations.

 Functional departments

 General Staff Department

-The General Staff Department is under the direction of Admiral Li Shangfu, Chief of Staff.
-His Deputy Chiefs of Staff are Major General Sun Bo and Major General Zhang Minghua.
-Subordinated to the General Staff Department is the PLASSF Xingcheng "Rehabilitation" Center.
+The General Staff Department was under the direction of General Li Shangfu, Chief of Staff.
+His Deputy Chiefs of Staff were Major General Sun Bo and Major General Zhang Minghua.
+Subordinated to the General Staff Department was the PLASSF Xingcheng "Rehabilitation" Center.

 Political Work Department

-The Political Work Department is under the direction of Lieutenant General Feng Jianhua.
-His Deputy Directors are Major General Chen Jinrong and Major General Huang Qiusheng.
-Subordinated to the Political Department is the Political Bureau.
+The Political Work Department was under the direction of Lieutenant General Feng Jianhua.
+His Deputy Directors were Major General Chen Jinrong and Major General Huang Qiusheng.
+Subordinated to the Political Department was the Political Bureau.

 Disciplinary Inspection Commission

-Also called the PLASSF Supervisory Commission, the Disciplinary Inspection Commission is led by Lieutenant General Yang Xiaoxiang, Secretary.
-The role of the Disciplinary Inspection Commission is to conduct surveillance and conduct "disciplinary inspections" on PLASSF members in accordance with Article 68 of the March 2018 "Supervision Law" passed by the 13th National People's Congress.
+Also called the PLASSF Supervisory Commission, the Disciplinary Inspection Commission was led by Lieutenant General Yang Xiaoxiang, Secretary.
+The role of the Disciplinary Inspection Commission was to conduct surveillance and conduct "disciplinary inspections" on PLASSF members in accordance with Article 68 of the March 2018 "Supervision Law" passed by the 13th National People's Congress.
 The position of Secretary was originally held by Deputy Political Commissar Lu Jiancheng (2016–2019).
-Subordinated to the Disciplinary Inspection Commission is the Disciplinary Inspection Service.
+Subordinated to the Disciplinary Inspection Commission was the Disciplinary Inspection Service.

 Space Systems Department

-Stationed at the Haidian District of Beijing, the PLASSF Space Systems Department (SSD) is the consolidation of all PLA's space-based C4ISR systems.
-As of 2018 it is headed by Lieutenant General Shang Hong, with Lieutenant General Kang Chunyuan acting as political commissar.
-The Space Systems Department also oversees all of the space launch bases including: